 And if by faith, as in old times was said,

 Women received their dead

 Raised up to life, then only for a season

 Our partings are, nor shall we wait in vain

 Until we meet again!

-Not the conventional love poem as one would expect it to be, but it is a love poem that emerges from the pain of parting.
+Not the conventional love poem one would expect it to be, but it is a love poem that emerges from the pain of parting.
 This poem is clearly dedicated to a friend of Longfellow who passed away.
 But apart from just showing grief and love towards the departed, Longfellow also incorporates a lot of beliefs and human psychology in the poem.

 The first three paragraphs are about the absence of the loved one and the pain this absence brings.
 How each passing minute reminds us of the person who once was there, the face of the person, everything about that person is now just a memory.
 He also looks at the possibility of the people who left forgetting about their lives and loved ones here on earth.
-What if the people who leave this place find themselves is a worse place?
+What if the people who leave this place find themselves in a worse place?

 The last two paragraphs are about the possibility of life after death.
-It is filled with speculations about what world do the dead go to.
+It is filled with speculations about what world the dead go to.
 In the end, he says “Faith overleaps the confines of our reason” and this is a very crucial sentence.
-This is where Longfellow says that even if there is no proof about life after death or anything after demise, we still heed to faith instead of reason.
+This is where Longfellow says that even if there is no proof about life after death or anything after demise, we still heed faith instead of reason.